- Accidental Innuendo: At least one episode, "Speeding for Smogland'', shows a VIBRATOR option on Penelope Pitstop's dashboard.

-- Dick Dastardly constantly gets far enough ahead before stopping to cheat, proving him to be the best racer out of all of them.
+- Dick Dastardly constantly gets far enough ahead before stopping to cheat (he sets up his traps off-screen, and it typically takes minutes for anyone to even get near his position on the course), proving him to be the best racer out of all of them.
 Isn't it more likely he has more fun losing creatively than the hollow victory of an easy win?
 Or is he simply too fixated on cheating to realize he's good enough to win without having to cheat?

 - Did Dick's genie make honest mistakes or was he intentionally twisting Dick's commands out of hatred for having to do a bad guy's bidding?

 - Designated Villain: Dick Dastardly has shades.
-He's the villain of the cartoon who repeatedly cheats to win, but the other racers too often cheat or have unfair advantages thanks to gadgets attached to their vehicles, and nothing is said about them.
+He's the villain of the cartoon who repeatedly cheats to win, but the other racers often cheat too or have unfair advantages thanks to gadgets attached to their vehicles and receive no penalties whatsoever.
 The different is that Dick usually sets traps to take the other racers out permanently, or targets the drivers themselves.
 Still, sometimes Dick is not any worse than the other competitors yet is treated as a scoundrel.

-- Fair for Its Day: As mentioned below, Penelope stereotypical feminine mannerisms would be seen as quaint at best and offensive at worst by today's standards.
-But one must also consider that this show, which first ran in 1968, portrayed a woman driving along with the rest of the male drivers in a what was probably then a man's only sport and earned 1st place four times (and 2nd and 3rd two and six times respectively)across the entire run.
+- Fair for Its Day: As mentioned below, Penelope's stereotypical feminine mannerisms would be seen as quaint at best and offensive at worst by today's standards.
+But one must also consider that this show, which first ran in 1968, portrayed a woman driving along with the rest of the male drivers in a what was probably then a man's only sport and earned 1st place four times (and 2nd and 3rd two and six times respectively) across the entire run.
+She's not considered a joke by the other racers, who treat her as a legitimate competitor (some will flirt with her, but then she either pulls ahead or takes advantage of their distraction).
 She also doesn't accept being mistreated or disrespected, showing that despite her worrying about her makeup a little too much, she at the very least has a healthy amount of self-respect, rather than simply taking verbal abuse quietly.

 - Germans Love David Hasselhoff: